Side Effects and Safety Information

 • Infections

 Infections could be serious, leading to hospitalization or death.
-Tell your healthcare provider right away if you have any of the following symptoms of infection: fever, chills, pain or burning with urination, urinating often, coughing up mucus, or warm, red, or painful skin or sores on your body.
+Tell your doctor right away if you have any of the following symptoms of infection: fever, chills, pain or burning with urination, urinating often, coughing up mucus, or warm, red, or painful skin or sores on your body.

 • Allergic (hypersensitivity) reactions

 Serious allergic reactions can happen on the day of, or in the days after, receiving BENLYSTA and may cause death.
-Your healthcare provider will watch you closely while you are receiving BENLYSTA given in a vein (intravenous infusion) and after your infusion for signs of a reaction.
+Your doctor will watch you closely while you are receiving BENLYSTA given in a vein (intravenous infusion) and after your infusion for signs of a reaction.
 Allergic reactions can sometimes be delayed.
-Tell your healthcare provider right away if you have any of the following symptoms of an allergic reaction following use of BENLYSTA: itching; swelling of the face, lips, mouth, tongue, or throat; trouble breathing; anxiousness; low blood pressure; dizziness or fainting; headache; nausea; or skin rash.
+Tell your doctor right away if you have any of the following symptoms of an allergic reaction following use of BENLYSTA: itching; swelling of the face, lips, mouth, tongue, or throat; trouble breathing; anxiousness; low blood pressure; dizziness or fainting; headache; nausea; or skin rash.

 • Mental health problems and suicide